Update, February 4th 2026: TypingDNA SMS+ just released publicly. Check it out!

 What “restricted” means in Rev 4

 Under § 3.1.3.3 and § 3.2.9, the use of the PSTN for out-of-band authentication (including SMS OTP) is considered restricted.
 At the time of publication, it is the only method in this category.
-Being restricted means you can still use it if you:
+Being restricted means you can still use it if you do all of the following:

 - Offer at least one unrestricted alternative that meets the required AAL and notice users about the risks and the availability of alternatives.